-Incapable Players
+865 Incapable Players

-- Players not capable of play (e.g. players not walking on two legs, players not able to stand) are not permitted to participate in the game.
+Players not capable of play (e.g. players not walking on two legs, players not able to stand) are not permitted to participate in the game.
 They must be removed from the field.
 It is up to the referee to judge whether a player is capable of play.
 A field player that is not able to get back into a standing or walking posture from a fall within 20 seconds receives a 30 seconds removal penalty.
 If the ball is within a radius of 0.5 m around the goal keeper inside the goal area, the goal keeper has to show active attempts to move the ball out of this radius by walking towards the ball or moving the ball.
-If no attempt is shown for 20 seconds, the goal keeper is considered to be an inactive. - the ball or moving the ball.
 If no attempt is shown for 20 seconds, the goal keeper is considered to be an inactive player and receives a 30 seconds removal penalty.